 It is also given free as a ‘Pincho’ or ‘Tapa’ in many bars across Spain.
 It is an absolute must-try for your trip.

-Everyone has a different trick or technique for their tortilla making, some might like the egg runny, some prefer it well cooked.
+Everyone has a different trick or technique for their tortilla making; some might like the egg runny, and some prefer it well cooked.
 Here at the CaminoWays.com office, we’ve had some great tortilla makers over the years, Sabela and Alejandro competing for the top tortilla-maker spot!

-Here’s a classic tortilla recipe tried and tested by Marketing Manager Maria, from Galicia.
+Here’s a classic tortilla recipe by Maria from Galicia.